maurergroup/maurergroup.github.io/src/content/software/nqcdynamics.md

 If you use NQCDynamics.jl in your research, please cite:

-Gardner, J. D., & Maurer, R. J. (2022).
-NQCDynamics.jl: A Julia package for nonadiabatic quantum classical molecular dynamics in the condensed phase. *Journal of Chemical Physics*.
+Gardner, J. D., *et al.*  .
+NQCDynamics.jl: A Julia package for nonadiabatic quantum classical molecular dynamics in the condensed phase. *Journal of Chemical Physics* 156, 174801 (2022)

 ## Links